 On October 12, 2017, "Selective BET Protein Inhibition with Apabetalone and Cardiovascular Events: A Pooled Analysis of Trials in Patients with Coronary Artery Disease" was published in the American Journal of Cardiovascular Drugs.
 This publication highlights the results of a pooled analysis of the ASSERT, SUSTAIN and ASSURE phase 2 clinical trials.
 The manuscript was authored by the members of the BETonMACE CSC.
-These findings, in conjunction with prior preclinical data, provide a strong rationale for the ongoing BET-on-MACE trial.
+These findings, in conjunction with prior preclinical data, provide a strong rationale for the ongoing BETonMACE trial.

-On November 3 and 4, 2017, we presented two poster presentations titled: "Analysis of the Plasma Proteome Reveals Dysregulation of Molecular Pathways in Patients with Stage 4 Chronic Kidney Disease" and "Apabetalone (RVX-208) Impacts Key Markers and Pathways Associated with Chronic Kidney Disease in Patients with Severe Renal Impairment" at the ASN 2017 Kidney Week Conference.
-The first poster illustrated an exhaustive list of plasma proteins that are dysregulated in stage 4 CKD.
-In combination with pathway analysis, this CKD plasma proteome contributes new knowledge of molecular processes that accompany CKD and potential new disease markers.
-The second poster highlighted the rapid downregulation, in stage 4 CKD patients, of plasma markers and molecular pathways linked to kidney disease and CVD complications following administration of apabetalone.
 On November 13, 2017, we presented a poster titled: "Apabetalone Downregulates Factors That Promote Vascular Calcification and Contribute to Cardiovascular Events" at the AHA Scientific Sessions 2017.
 Data presented in this poster illustrates that apabetalone mediates the downregulation of factors and biological pathways associated with vascular calcification.
 Simultaneous effects on multiple contributing cell types suggest apabetalone may oppose pathologic vascular calcification to decrease MACE in patients with high CVD risk.
 The data from these three posters illustrates findings from ongoing studies in our CKD program.